go-doudou/go-doudou.github.io/docs/guide/idl.md

 4. As a special case, it supports `v3.FileModel` for uploading files as input parameter and `*os.File` for downloading files as output parameter.
 5. NOT support alias types as field of struct.
 6. NOT support func, channel and anonymous struct type as input and output parameter.
-7. Only request parameter `required` validation feature built-in, no struct field validation.
-Go-doudou treats pointer type as optional, non-pointer type as required.
+7. Only request parameter `required` validation feature built-in, no struct field validation. `go-doudou` treats pointer type as optional, non-pointer type as required.
 8. As for OpenAPI 3.0 documentation
 	- Not support documenting request headers and response headers, global parameters and authentication.
 You can write down these information as golang comments immediately above service interface or corresponding methods in `svc.go` file, and these comments will be set to each `description` attribute in generated OpenAPI 3.0 json file and also be displayed in online api documentation.